primal-lang/sdk/README.md

 # Dry 🚱
 **Dry** is a declararive, purely functional, esoteric programming language.
 Although **Dry** is a general purpose language, it's mostly intended to be used as a tool for learning functional programming.

-Stop using scope as static
-Accept multiple parameters if, sum, etc
-Allow to overload functions

 ## TODO
+* Stop using scope as static
+* Accept multiple parameters if, sum, etc
+* Allow to overload functions

+## Backlog
 * Lists and objects
 * Higher order functions
 * Lambdas